 Remember what is easy to you now was hard at some point in your life.
 Although it may not feel like it now, soon you will look back website creation and think the same thing.

 NOTE: This series does not cover how to start an E-Commerce website.
-Although I’m sure plenty of of the learning are applicable, there are probably better articles that you can use to help you get your online store started.
+Although I’m sure plenty of the lessons are applicable, there are probably better articles that you can use to help you get your online store started.

 Questions I Had Before I Ever Created a Website